 A: The work culture is quite ‘tough’, I would say.
 Those people who come here are inclined to make a career by all means.
 Working long hours and always trying very hard is considered to be normal.
 At the same time, the work culture and business ethics very much depend on whom you are dealing with – each nationality has its own features.

 Family and children

 Q: Did your spouse or partner have problems adjusting to their new home?
 Do you think there are any specific challenges for a trailing spouse?

 A: She has adjusted very quickly.
-At the beginning she was fascinated by the city and the country.
+In the beginning, she was fascinated by the city and the country.
 Now it is getting a little bit boring as we have already explored most of the local attractions.
-Still it is a very comfortable and relaxed life resembling life in the resort.
+Still, it is a very comfortable and relaxed life, resembling life in the resort.

 Q: Did your children settle in easily?
 What were the biggest challenges for them during the move?

 A: Dubai is a family-friendly city.
 There are lots of different activities for the kids.
 The biggest challenge for my son was language – he had to learn English.
 But once he had learnt it, he adjusted very well.

 Q: What are the schools like?
 Do you have any particular suggestions?

 A: There are many good international schools in Dubai, but since the number of expats is constantly growing, getting a place in a school can be a challenge.
 My son is attending the British school.
 His class consists of 20 students representing 15 or 16 nationalities.

 Q: Is there any other advice you would like to offer new expat arrivals?